 Your Lexus won’t go in reverse for several reasons ranging from a brake light switch, low transmission fluid level, and even a dead battery.
 This guide will discuss the common problems preventing your Lexus shifter from moving to Reverse, Neutral, or Drive.

 If you are stranded because your Lexus won’t go in Reverse or come out of Park, manually override the shifter.
 Next to the shifter, you will notice a small cap shaped like a rectangle.
 Use a flathead screwdriver to remove the cap.
-Press the screwdriver in the exposed hole and at the same time move the shifter out of the park.
+Press the screwdriver in the exposed hole and simultaneously move the shifter out of the park.

 Common Problems Why Your Lexus Won’t Go In Reverse

 A faulty brake light switch is one of the most common reasons you can’t get your Lexus out of Park or from Drive to Park.
 The brake light switch is mounted above the brake pedal.
 Even if your brake lights are working, the brake light switch can be faulty because it has several switches inside.

 When your car’s transmission fluid is low, you may face problems with the transmission.
 Low transmission fluid can cause gear-related problems, like shifting, overheating gears, and gear slippage.